Fatemehjj/wallet-simulator/README.md

 # book shopping
-this brach contains orders and shopping carts beside user wallet
+this branch contains orders and shopping carts apart from user wallet.